Purchasing a Practice

 A. Yes, our goal is to help negotiate an acceptable transaction that is fair and reasonable to all parties.
 While we work for and represent the seller, we are here to answer all questions and mediate any disputes that may arise during negotiation.
 Additionally, if you buy a practice through New Clients, Inc. we will provide to you, free of charge, our nationally acclaimed Practice Development Seminar.
 This 3 day training program, which is held monthly throughout the year (except March and November) will provide you with the most effective marketing tools available today for professional accountants.
 The seminar normally sells for $2,695.00 and includes 24 CPE credits in most states.
 You are responsible only for travel, hotel and meals while in attendance.
 The seminar guarantees to increase your annual billing at least $50,000.00 the first year!

 Q. Where is this seminar held?

 A. Usually in Philadelphia, Pennsylvania, however, we do offer several regional seminars each year.
-On our New Clients, Inc. web page click onto the Practice Development Seminar program for an overview of the program, seminar dates and locations.
+Click here to see learn about the Practice Development Seminar program and view current seminar dates and locations.